-Authors SHOULD limit use of the region role to sections containing content with a purpose that is not accurately described by one of the other [landmark](#) roles, such as [main](#), [complementary](#), or [navigation](#).
+Authors SHOULD limit use of the region role to sections containing content with a purpose that is not accurately described by one of the other [landmark roles](#), such as [main](#), [complementary](#), or [navigation](#).

 Authors MUST give each element with role region a brief label that describes the purpose of the content in the region.
-Authors SHOULD reference a visible label with [aria-labelledby](#) if a visible label is present.
+Authors SHOULD reference a visible label with ['aria-labelledby'](#) if a visible label is present.
 Authors SHOULD include the label inside of a heading whenever possible.
-The heading MAY be an instance of the standard host language heading element or an instance of an element with role [heading](#).
+The heading MAY be an instance of the standard host language heading element or an instance of an element with role ['heading'](#).

 [Assistive technologies](#) SHOULD enable users to quickly navigate to elements with role region.
-Mainstream [user agents](#) MAY enable users to quickly navigate to elements with role region.
+[User agents](#) SHOULD treat elements with role region and an accessible name as navigational [landmarks](#).
+[User agents](#) MAY enable users to quickly navigate to elements with role region.

 Characteristic Value

 Superclass Role: landmark

-Related Concepts: <section> in [HTML]
+Related Concepts: <section> in HTML

-Inherited States and Properties: aria-atomic
+Inherited States and Properties: aria-atomic aria-braillelabel aria-braillerole aria-busy (state) aria-controls aria-current (state) aria-describedby aria-description aria-details aria-disabled (state) (deprecated on this role in ARIA 1.2) aria-dropeffect aria-errormessage (deprecated on this role in ARIA 1.2) aria-flowto aria-grabbed (state) aria-haspopup (deprecated on this role in ARIA 1.2) aria-hidden (state) aria-invalid (state) (deprecated on this role in ARIA 1.2) aria-keyshortcuts

 Characteristic Value

-aria-busy (state) aria-controls aria-current (state) aria-describedby aria-details aria-disabled (state) (deprecated on this role in ARIA 1.2) aria-dropeffect aria-errormessage (deprecated on this role in ARIA 1.2) aria-flowto aria-grabbed (state) aria-haspopup (deprecated on this role in ARIA 1.2) aria-hidden (state) aria-invalid (state) (deprecated on this role in ARIA 1.2) aria-keyshortcuts aria-label aria-labelledby aria-live aria-owns aria-relevant aria-roledescription
+aria-label aria-labelledby aria-live aria-owns aria-relevant aria-roledescription

 Name From: author

 Accessible Name Required: True